 Best bookshelf speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best bookshelf speakers you can buy in 2021.

 Big speakers might give you the meatiest sound, but not everyone has the space, budget or inclination for a set of floorstanders.
 Instead, a smaller set of speakers can give you a pretty amazing listening experience without taking up so much room real estate/

-But that isn't necessarily where you should put them.
+But a bookshelf isn't necessarily where you should put them.
 Some speakers demand a bit more space in order to perform at their best, so make sure you check the manufacturer's recommendations before buying, while crucially all of these speakers will benefit from a dedicated pair of speaker stands.